 LeBron James’ departure from Cleveland had far worse effects.

-The Cavs selected LeBron with the No. 1 overall pick in 2003.
+The Cavaliers selected LeBron with the top overall pick in 2003.
 Within weeks of his rookie campaign, it became clear that Cleveland was going to be a force to be reckoned with in the Eastern Conference for years to come.
-The LeBron GOAT theory began the moment he hit the NBA, if we’re being honest.
+The LeBron GOAT theory began the moment he hit the NBA if we’re being honest.